ForestPearson/465PFullstack-Project/README.md

 To build this project go through the following instructions:

 - obtain the .env file and deposit it within the projects root directory.
-- Ensure that composer and php >= 8 are installed.
+- Ensure that the most recent version of composer, and PHP >= 8 are installed.
+- After installing PHP 8, make sure that the correct packages are enabled.
+These are stored in the php.ini file within the PHP installation folder.
-- obtain a the compatible php.ini file and deposit it in the php directory.
+- After this, obtain the Oauth Public and Private keys, these must then be placed in the storage directory of the project.
 - run composer install within the terminal in the directory.
+- To access the persistent DB, you will need to be on a VPN and connected to the PSU servers.
 - In terminal type php artisan serve
 - Open local browser to http://127.0.0.1:8000